dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 !!!
 Inside of Data, you may have to create an "Images" and "Labels" Folder Inside of Images AND labels, make 3 folders: train, val, test.
 Ensure you match appropriately!!!

-# 2. Inside of ~/data/annotator.py, change it to these values:
+# 2. Inside of ~/data/annotator.py, change it to these values (optional):

 ```python
 def auto_annotate(